 Supports the handling of layers like IntegratedMeshLayer, which is a block of information from sensors like drones.
 They do not contain isolated information of each structure like the previous image, but it is a mass of information with 3D attributes.

 As for the point clouds, you can play with the size of the points to have a better visualization of the data, since each point layer can have billions of information points, but they are not represented as an 3D object itself.

-They specified the use of symbology in 3D data, which are presented in flat / flat shapes, and the volume symbology associated with the objects created in 3D.
-These can go in specific styles according to the type of object.
-They showed the use of the so-called Extrudes to "color" the structure according to its attributes,
+They specified the use of symbology in 3D data, which is presented in flat / flat shapes, and the volume symbology associated with objects created in 3D.
+These can be in specific styles according to the type of object.
+They showed the use of so-called Extrudes to “color” the structure according to its attributes,

 The types of render that can be used were shown: simplerenderer, where all the objects have a single symbology, the uniqueValueRenderer where you can categorize the objects, according to an attribute, and the ClassBreakRenderer where attributes of each object are observed with respect to a class: in this case they indicated how much distance from the building it takes to access the public transportation system.